The Prize

 Chief Curator Emerita, Vancouver Art Gallery

-Acting Director & Curator, Morris and Helen Belkin Art Gallery
+Director Emeritus and Research Fellow at the Morris and Helen Belkin Gallery